CLaverdiere/gruvbox-dark-emacs/README.md

 (add-to-list 'custom-theme-load-path "~/.emacs.d/themes/")
 ```

-Now you can load the theme with the interactive function `load-theme` like this:
+Now you can load the theme with the interactive function `load-theme`, like
+this:

 `M-x load-theme RET gruvbox-dark`